How Alternative Dispute Resolution Works

 Mediation and arbitration are alternative dispute resolution (ADR) processes.
 This simply means that these are mechanisms, other than litigation, for resolving disputes.

 At Brick Business Law, P.A. we are well-–versed in these modalities.
 We understand the challenges and benefits of resolving issues through ADR.
-We understand the procedures related to business disputes including informal settlement negotiations, mediation and arbitration.
+We understand the procedures related to business disputes and lawsuits including informal settlement negotiations, mediation and arbitration.
 We have favorably settled numerous highly-contested disputes through these procedures.

 Mediation Can Be An Option Or Be Required